stakpak/devx/README.md

 ## Package management

-devx can pull CUE code directly from git repositories.
+You can publish and share CUE packages directly through git repositories.

 ### Create a new packages
-Create a new repository to store your packages, you can host multiple packages in the same repository.
+Create a new repository to store your packages (you can host multiple packages per repository).

 ```bash
 pkg